What Is Dry Mouth (Xerostomia)?

 Dry Mouth Resources

-- Infographic: A shareable resource focusing on strategies to alleviate the discomforts associated with dry mouth.
+This shareable image resource focuses on strategies to alleviate the discomforts associated with dry mouth.
+Share via email or on social media.

-This content was made possible through a partnership with
+This content was made possible through a grant from